The Abraham Middaugh House

 It is not known when Abraham married his wife Julia.
 He was 18 years old the year his father recorded the first deed in 1802.
 A good guess would place his marriage between 1802 and 1809.
 Elias had a large farm operation with Abraham as a farm laborer with a vested interest.
 Elias and Sara gave Abraham a parcel of land in which to build a house.
 The parcel sat across the small dirt road from the main farm and was two acres of land bounded north by the Tioga River, south by the main road, westerly by the road leading to the ferry, part of lot #27.
 Chemung was a bustling new community with the majority of travel on the river and roads flanking the river on either side.

 In 1819, Elias Middaugh died.
-Sara died soon after.
+Sara died after 1821.
 The will and testament of Elias Middaugh dated November 14, 1819 divided the property up in 12 equal lots.
 It is in this will where Elias legally gives Abraham the land where he was already living.

 Without a farm to produce income, Abraham became delinquent on taxes.
 There was very little leniency given for unpaid taxes at that time.
 On April 3, 1823, Thomas Maxwell, Esq.
 County Clerk of Tioga, NY commanded to make of the goods and chattles of Abraham Middaugh $83.50, "the said damages to be made off the lands and tenements where of the said Abraham Middaugh was seized".
 Isaac Beidleman, brother in law to Abraham, paid $25.00 on June 26, 1823 and became rightful owner of the house and two acres of land.
 Another sheriffs' sale took place in 1831, disposing of the lands of Elias Middaugh that remained.
-Elias and Sara are buried in the Dutchtown Cemetery located 1/2 mile north of the old farmstead.
+Elias is buried in the Dutchtown Cemetery located 1/2 mile north of the old farmstead.
 It is not known where Sarah's grave is.

 Abraham and his family moved to Rotary Road, Chemung where they lived out the remainder of their lives.
 From census reports we know they had at least six children.
 Five girls, two of their names were Sally and Emily and one boy; Elias who was born the same year his namesake and grandfather died.
 Abraham died in 1865.
 The family is buried in the Chemung Village Cemetery.